Rapptz/discord.py/docs/api.rst

         once.
 This library implements reconnection logic and thus will end up calling this event whenever a RESUME request fails.

-.. function:: on_shard_ready(shard_id)

-    Similar to :func:`on_ready` except used by :class:`AutoShardedClient` to denote when a particular shard ID has become ready.

-    :param shard_id: The shard ID that is ready.
-    :type shard_id: :class:`int`

 .. function:: on_resumed()

     Called when the client has resumed a session.

-.. function:: on_shard_resumed(shard_id)

-    Similar to :func:`on_resumed` except used by :class:`AutoShardedClient` to denote when a particular shard ID has resumed a session.

-    .. versionadded:: 1.4

-    :param shard_id: The shard ID that has resumed.
-    :type shard_id: :class:`int`

 .. function:: on_error(event, *args, **kwargs)